michaelgoldfien/michaelgoldfien.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Political Science at Yale University.
-I specialize in international political economy and the political economy of development, with a particular focus on foreign aid.
-I also work on the international politics of science and technology.

-Prior to starting the PhD, I served as a Peace Corps Volunteer in Kosovo.
-I have a Master's in English literature and a very cute cat named Tara.

-I co-founded the <a href = "https://gsipe-workshop.github.io/" >Graduate Student International Political Economy (GSIPE) workshop</a>.
-Check out my <a href = "https://cobrienudry.github.io/webscrape/" >github</a> page for videos and sample code for getting started with basic webscraping.